FreeNRG: Notes From the Edge of the Dance Floor

 In memory of Colin Hood

-FreeNRG is a collection of frontline communiques on technotribes, contemporary musical practices and events transpiring on the fringes of Australian dance culture throughout the nineties.
-The anthology's 13 essays are written by specialists and affiliates of a spectrum of youth phenomena found at the edge of the dance floor.
+Published in 2001, FreeNRG is a classic collection of frontline communiques on technotribes, contemporary musical practices and events flourishing on the fringes of Australian dance culture throughout the nineties.
+The anthology's 13 essays were written by specialists of a spectrum of phenomena thriving at the edge of the dance floor.

-Edited by Graham St John (Common Ground, Altona 2001), the anthology examines DiY culture, a networked youth movement committed to voluntarism, ecological sustainability, social justice and human rights.
-FreeNRG people subscribe to an economy of mutual-aid and co-operation, are committed to the non-commodification of art and embrace freedoms of experience and expression.
-Artists and activists, their cultural output is a product of novel mixtures of pleasure and politics.
+Edited by Graham St John, the anthology introduced DiY culture, a networked movement committed to voluntarism, ecological sustainability, social justice and human rights.
+FreeNRG people participate in an economy of mutual-aid and co-operation, are committed to the non-commodification of art and embrace freedoms of experience and expression.
+Artists and activists, their cultural output combines pleasure and politics.
 Technicians and esotericists, they pirate technologies in the pursuit of re-enchantment and liberated space.